 Syntagma Square in Nafplio - credits: imagIN.gr photography/Shutterstock.com

-Just like the Syntagma Square in Athens, the main square of Nafplio commemorates the provision of a Constitution (1844), which limited the power of the King and controlled its authority.
+Just like the Syntagma Square in Athens, the central square of Nafplio commemorates the provision of a Constitution (1844), which limited the power of the King and controlled its authority.
 This need for fundamental principles that dictate the smooth operation of the state, was vividly expressed during the reign of King Otto that reluctantly satisfied the demand of the protesters in Athens.

 Despite its name, the main square of Nafplio is much older than the one in Athens.
 Initially formed during the Second Venetian Occupation (1686-1715) it was named Piazza di Armi (Square of the Arms).
 After the Ottoman occupation, the square was renamed 'the Square of the Planetree' due to a huge tree existing in the middle of it.

-After the liberation of Nafplio and the establishment of the New Greek State, it was renamed into 'Ludwig's square', honoring the Bavarian king, father of King Otto of Greece.
+After the liberation of Nafplio and the establishment of the New Greek State, it was renamed 'Ludwig's square', honoring the Bavarian king, father of King Otto of Greece.
 Standing in the middle of Syntagma Square, you have the chance to see some important buildings all around it.

 At the center of the square, there is a black cube standing on a small pedestal that used to support a sundial.
-After the liberation of Nafplio, the square came to be the center of the government buildings of the modern Greek State during the time that Nafplio was the capital of Greece.
+After the liberation of Nafplio, the square came to be the center of the government buildings of the modern Greek State during the time that Nafplio was the first capital of Greece.

 The old Parliament building